Identity Assurance Level Requirements

 Identity Assurance Level 1 Requirements

-Identity proofing processes at IAL1 allow for a range of acceptable techniques in order to detect the fraudulent claims to identities by malicious actors, while facilitating user adoption, minimizing the rejection of legitimate users, and reducing application departures.
-The use of biometric matching, such as the automated comparison of a facial portrait to supplied evidence, at IAL1 is optional, providing pathways to proofing and enrollment where such collection may not be viable.
+Identity proofing processes at IAL1 allow for a range of acceptable techniques to detect fraudulent claims to identities by malicious actors while facilitating user adoption, minimizing the rejection of legitimate users, and reducing application departures.
+The use of biometric matching (e.g., automated comparison of the applicant’s facial image to a facial portrait on supplied evidence) is optional at IAL1.

 Proofing Types

 - CSPs MAY combine proofing types and their stated requirements to create hybrid processes.
-For example, a CSP might leverage remote unattended identity proofing validation processes in advance of a remote attended session where verification will take place.
-Where such steps are combined, CSPs SHALL document their processes in alignment of requirements of each proofing type that is applied.
+For example, a CSP might leverage remote unattended identity proofing validation processes in advance of a remote attended session where the verification will take place.
+If such steps are combined, CSPs SHALL document their hybrid process and state how the applicable requirements for each of the employed proofing types are met.

 Evidence Collection

-For each identity proofing type, the CSP SHALL collect the following:
+For identity proofing at IAL1, the CSP SHALL collect:

 Attribute Collection

-The CSP SHALL collect all Core Attributes.
+The CSP SHALL collect all core attributes, including at least one government identifier.
 Validated evidence is the preferred source of identity attributes.
-If the presented identity evidence does not provide all the attributes that the CSP considers core attributes, it MAY collect attributes that are self-asserted by the applicant.
+If the presented identity evidence does not provide all of the attributes that the CSP considers to be core attributes, it MAY collect attributes that are self-asserted by the applicant.

 Evidence Validation

-Each piece of evidence presented SHALL be validated using one of the following techniques:
+Each piece of evidence presented SHALL be validated using one of the following methods:

-- Confirming the authenticity of digital evidence through interrogation of digital security features (e.g., signatures on assertions or data).
+- Confirming the authenticity of digital evidence by interrogating the digital security features (e.g., signatures on assertions or data)

-- Confirming the authenticity of physical evidence using automated scanning technology able to detect physical security features.
+- Confirming the authenticity of physical evidence using automated scanning technology that can detect physical security features, as described in Sec.
+3.14

-- Confirming the integrity of physical security features of presented evidence through visual inspection by a proofing agent using real-time or asynchronous processes (e.g., offline manual review).
+- Confirming the integrity of physical security features on presented evidence through visual inspection by a proofing agent using real-time or asynchronous processes (e.g., offline manual review)

-- Confirming the integrity of physical security features through physical and tactile inspection of security features by a proofing agent at an onsite location.
+- Confirming the integrity of physical security features through physical and tactile inspection by a proofing agent at an on-site location

 Attribute Validation